HanabiOno/OTP/README.md

-# Assignment3: The Lazy Cryptographer
+# Assignment 3: The Lazy Cryptographer
 Group members: Zoë, Tom, Jonathan and Hanabi

 For this assignment we will crack the code of two encrypted messages by using the fact that they are encrypted with the same one-time-pad (otp).